Joel Lipinski

-Joel Lipinski (born July 29, 1985 in Regina, Saskatchewan) is a professional Canadian football defensive back who most recently played in 2011 with the Edmonton Eskimos of the Canadian Football League.
+Joel Lipinski (born July 29, 1985) is a Canadian former professional football defensive back who played in the Canadian Football League.
 He was signed as an undrafted free agent by the Saskatchewan Roughriders in 2009.

 Lipinski played CIS football for the Saint Mary's Huskies and Regina Rams and CJFL football for the Vancouver Island Raiders.

 In 2016 Lipinski was named strength and conditioning coach to the Canada national football team.